Think-iT-Labs/aws-patterns-edc/README.md

 ### Deploy the data space

 This epic guides you through the steps to deploy the data space components on the Amazon EKS cluster you provisioned in the previous epic.
-By the end, you will have a fully functional data space with two participants (company X and Company Y), each operating in isolated namespaces, as illustrated in the [Dataspace deployment architecture](https://github.com/Think-iT-Labs/aws-patterns-edc/blob/main/assets/Data%20space%20deployment%20architecture.png).
+By the end, you will have a fully functional data space with two participants (company X and company Y), each operating in isolated namespaces, as illustrated in the [Dataspace deployment architecture](https://github.com/Think-iT-Labs/aws-patterns-edc/blob/main/assets/Data%20space%20deployment%20architecture.png).

 #### Generate DID resources